 At the end of the five-year project, the group plans to provide fundamental algorithms and tools, as well as a cohort of experts who are trained to use them.
 Those resources will initially be built into software used by the Department of Defense and researchers.
 Down the road, Liu envisions them being used in other areas as well, like business decision making, supply chain management and even healthcare, where they could help the many different players in the system work together more effectively on behalf of patients.

-The award is one of 24 funded by the Department of Defense’s Multidisciplinary Research Initiative Program (MURI), which supports research by funding teams of investigators from different science and engineering disciplines, with the goal of accelerating the research process.
+The award is one of 24 funded by the Department of Defense’s Multidisciplinary University Research Initiative (MURI) program, which supports research by funding teams of investigators from different science and engineering disciplines, with the goal of accelerating the research process.